juergenk-msft/windows-itpro-docs/windows/deployment/update/waas-manage-updates-wufb.md

 - Windows 11

-Windows Update for Business is a free service that is available for all premium editions including Windows 10 and Windows 11 Pro, Enterprise, Pro for Workstation, and Education editions.
+Windows Update for Business is a free service that is available for all premium editions including Windows 10 and Windows 11 Pro, Enterprise, Pro for Workstation, Education and Windows 10 LTSC editions.

 > **Looking for consumer information?** See [Windows Update: FAQ](https://support.microsoft.com/help/12373/windows-update-faq)